crashdaddy/Pokemon/README.md

            DONE

-   Add Ash at the game winning spot cell (20,30)
+   Add Ash at the game winning spot cell

         -- add routine for the win

-           DONE
+           DONE -- randomized Ash's location and hid his sprite so he's invisible until Pikachu finds him

+   Extra Credit:

+        -- added randomly placed berries that give Pikachu extra health

+        -- added a scrolling background in the message viewport window

+        -- tightened the output divs so they wouldn't jump around when the output changed

+        -- refactored the move and isValid routines into smaller functions

+        -- fixed a hack where the player could highlight the entire gameboard with the mouse and see what cells had hidden pokemon in them

    Celebrate with champagne.
 It's all tophats and limousines from here on out!